Sanna-s-LAB/Mendelian-randomization-Project/Grosso_et_al_2025/README.md

 # Causal relationships between gut microbiome and age-related traits
-Scripts used for Mendelian randomization analysis in the paper Grosso et al., 2025.
+Scripts used for Mendelian randomization analysis in the paper *Grosso et al. (2025)*.

 Date released: 03/02/2025